 In dating, ghosting is when someone ends all contact without explanation — profile unmatched, messages unanswered, calls avoided.
 The “friendlier” version of ghosting is called Caspering, named after the beloved cartoon ghost.
 You’ve been Caspered if you’ve received a rejection message before your match disappears completely, meaning you got some clarity but no conversation.
 And if you’re not spooked enough, there’s also zombie-ing, which is when a ghost returns from the dead and resumes communication with a passive “hey.”

 What it feels like to be ghosted

-If you’re dating in 2018, chances are you’ve experienced ghosting or one of its relatives.
+If you’re dating, chances are you’ve experienced ghosting or one of its relatives.
 When you’re left in the wake of the disappearing act, you might naturally feel concerned for the person’s wellbeing.
 With enough time, that concern will transform into resentment, anger, or confusion.
 Left with no information other than your own imagination, you’ll likely blame yourself or assume the worst-case scenario.

 Why people ghost

 The good news is that most people ghost due to their own shortcomings — not yours.
 Either they decide that you aren’t the right match or dating isn’t a priority.
 Instead of communicating that, they opt for silence.
 Maybe they couldn’t find the right words, don’t have the courage to be honest, or can’t pinpoint what the issue is.
 No matter their reason, move forward knowing that they’re not the right match for you if they couldn’t muster the respect to kindly exit the relationship (no matter how casual).